Business & finance jobs

 New Zealand is second amongst OECD countries for the competitiveness of its taxes overall according to the Tax Foundation’s 2014 International Tax Competitiveness Index (ITCI).

-Transparency International’s 2014 Corruption Perception Index ranks us the second least corrupt country in the world, just behind Denmark.
+Transparency International’s 2017 Corruption Perception Index ranks us the least corrupt country in the world.

 The Heritage Foundation in 2015 ranked our economy the third freest in the world.

 Ours is a highly de-regulated environment powered mainly by a highly efficient agriculture sector but also benefiting from a flourishing manufacturing sector, a thriving tourism industry, and a strong renewable energy resource base.